aubreymae/aubreymae/README.md

-## My name is Aubrey 👋 I'm a front-end developer who crafts accessible and seamless interfaces for the web (and potentially, beyond!).
+## My name is Aubrey 👋 I craft accessible and seamless interfaces for the web (and potentially beyond-- I have a growing interest in computer graphics).

 - 🔭 I’m currently working on CycleSpots and an upcoming learning app for self-taught artists.
 - 🌱 I’m currently learning front-end development and working with databases.